Jury selection begins in Hirth trial; Final case in 8-year legal saga

 Jury selection has begun for the upcoming trial of Richard Hirth for his alleged role in a death dating back to 2015.

 Hirth, 42, is accused playing a role in the fatal stabbing of Jessica Rehfeld eight years ago.
-Hirth faces another accusation of being hired by Jonathan Klientobe, Rehfeld’s former partner, to commit the act.
+Hirth faces another accusation of being hired by Jonathan Klinetobe, Rehfeld’s former partner, to commit the act.

 After suspected conspirators stabbed Rehfeld to death on May 18, 2015, her body was buried on Forest Service land near Rockerville in Pennington County, before being moved to a second, deeper gravesite weeks later.

 Klinetobe, who pleaded guilty to first-degree manslaughter and received the maximum sentence of life without parole, allegedly convinced Hirth and David Schneider the Hell’s Angels had placed an $80,000 bounty on Rehfeld’s life.